 They say an apple doesn’t fall far from the tree.
 For Belding High School senior Elizabeth Wittenbach, having grown up on an apple orchard farmed by her father, that analogy couldn’t be more appropriate.

 The Greenville City Council held a special meeting Tuesday to review items on the Capital Improvement Program budget with the city manager.
 The 2012-2017 Capital Improvement Program is a plan that identifies projects and equipment purchases and how they will be funded.
 The typically five-year plans area aimed to improve the city and its entities.

-Read The Daily News Funeral Notices for Tuesday, May 1, 2012
+Read The Daily Funeral Notices for Wednesday, May 23, 2012

 Jack Russell Vrooman, 68, of Crystal, died around 8:30 a.m.
 Tuesday in a one-vehicle crash on Sidney Road near Vickeryville Road in Evergreen Township.

 The Central State Activities Association has some track teams in it that force every individual on the teams to perform their best.
 “In the CSAA you get tested every week,” Central Montcalm boys track coach Kris Kolbe said.
 “From top to bottom it’s the toughest league I’ve seen.
 But it really prepares you for regionals and invites, where your kids can shine.”